 Borrower shall notify HUD and Lender of any action or proceeding relating to any condemnation or other taking, or conveyance in lieu thereof, of all or any part of the Mortgaged Property, whether direct or indirect condemnation.

-Borrower shall immediately notify HUD and Lender of any litigation proceeding filed against Borrower, the Project, Affiliates, Board members, or key management employees of the Borrower, in their capacity as such, if such litigation is not adequately covered by appropriate insurance. .
+Borrower shall immediately notify HUD and Lender of any litigation proceeding filed against Borrower, the Project, Affiliates, Board members, or key management employees of the Borrower, in their capacity as such, if such litigation is not adequately covered by appropriate insurance.

+Borrower shall notify HUD in writing within two (2) business days of the Borrower receiving notice of an investigation, action, or charge by any federal, state, municipal and or other regulatory authority that could result in substantial liabilities or otherwise harm the creditworthiness of the Borrower.
+This includes, but is not limited to, an investigation, action or charge that demonstrates or alleges substantial deficiencies which may be evidenced by an administrative or judicial proceeding or audit finding, including actions taken by the United States Department of Justice or Office of Inspector General.

 FINANCES AND FINANCIAL RECORDS